top of page

 Western burn morels, found in areas of burned conifer forests.

 Repeat this process of learning about your chosen species while also getting out to look for them!
-When it comes to morels this might not be so easy, but if you’re learning dandelions you can probably start in your backyard!
-I also want to mention that you should not only focus on the edible species, but you should also become proficient in your ability to identify the most toxic and deadly species in your area.
-There aren’t an overwhelming amount of dangerous species, but you should know them nonetheless!
+When it comes to morels, this might not be so easy, but if you’re learning dandelions, you can probably start in your backyard!
+I also want to mention that you should not only focus on the edible species but also become proficient in identifying the most toxic and deadly species in your area.
+There aren’t many dangerous species, but you should know them nonetheless!

 Gaining Confidence

 Now, let’s touch on the above-mentioned confidence and comfort.
-The number one rule I follow and teach when it comes to foraging is, "have 100% confidence and comfort in a wild food before you eat it".
-That means you’re 100% sure of your identification, no second-guessing, no uncertainties.
-Then, if you’re confident you need to become comfortable with the idea of eating this new food.
+The number one rule I follow and teach when it comes to foraging is to have 100% confidence and comfort in a wild food before you eat it.
+That means you’re 100% sure of your identification, with no second-guessing and no uncertainties.
+Then, if you’re confident, you need to become comfortable with the idea of eating this new food.
 There have been many times that I’ve brought something home with the intent of eating it but decided that I’m not quite ready.
 That’s okay!

 shaggy mane mushrooms